 No dark nights in the city of Turin.

 Pictures shot through the city center.
 Click to enlarge.

 No need for umbrella walking through the city of Turin (Italy).
 The (at least) 23,000-step-long system of arcades will let you explore the old city in full relax.

-Pictures shot from the locations of Masua, Porto Corallo and Porto Flavia.
+Pictures shot in Turin along the arcades of Po and Roma streets.
 Click to enlarge.

 Pictures of the track network of Zurich main station .
 Click to enlarge.